paladp/cs203-S2019-assessment/assessment.md

   * E = Tags any related issues it is trying to close, fully describes all proposed changes and passes Travis CI
 * Using appropriate commit messages
-  * N = Commit message are nonsensical
+  * N = Commit messages are nonsensical
-  * I = Commit message are uninformative
+  * I = Commit messages are uninformative
-  * A = Commit message both made sense but not descriptive
+  * A = Commit messages are sensible but not descriptive
-  * G = Commit message are both clear, and moderately descriptive
+  * G = Commit messages are both clear, and moderately descriptive
-  * E = Commit message are clear, concise and descriptive
+  * E = Commit messages are clear, concise and descriptive

 ### Continuous Integration with Travis